Queensbury Academy, Dunstable: School site

 Because the school used to be two separate schools, the buildings are quite a distance apart and there is some duplication in rooms across the school.
 There are, for instance, two gyms, main halls and canteens.
 There are two entrances from different sides of the site, although the main entrance leading to the reception in the Central building is on Langdale Road.

 Until the completion of the Central building, where there is one purpose-built staff room, there were also two staff rooms – one per building.

 On Langdale Road, there is a staff entrance to the East building (the former Queen Eleanor's), and the main entrance to the Central building.
 Opposite Meadway there is an entrance to the West building (via Canesworde Road).
 The 'Central' building was added in 1999.
 The buildings have been updated to include IT suites in all buildings and new signage.
 Further recent improvements include new windows, a cafeteria area, an environmental centre and a covered outside picnic area for students.
-The academy also has a fitness suite for students and staff to use.

 House system

 The school uses a vertical house system to encourage teamwork and competition within the school, with awards and points being given to houses for various events.
 Each tutor group is assigned to a house.
 The houses are based in the two main buildings with Ennis and Rowling in the 'East' and Hawking and Sugar in the 'West'.
 Until 2013, the houses were named (with colours): Mead (green), Canesworde (yellow), Langdale (blue) and Hilton (red), after the four roads that surround the school site.
-The houses compete against each other during an annual Sports Day and occasional afternoon events; these give "Q Points" depending on a house's finishing position which is used to give a film afternoon reward to the students.
+The houses compete against each other during an annual Sports Day and occasional afternoon events.

 The ties, although the same design and basic colours have a stripe in a colour representing their house.
 Each house is named after an influential person and these are: